TUD-OS/latex-template/README.md

   instead of `\chapter*{Chapter without Number}`.
 Otherwise, `\chaptername` and similar macros inherit the name of the last chapter with a number in several cases.
   `\addchap` is a macro provided by KOMA
+- this project uses a `.editorconfig` which makes sure you have the same basic formatting settings across IDEs **as you type**.
+Support exists in Clion, VS Code, IntelliJ, vim, ... make sure to activate the setting or add the plugin for that into your IDE/editor

 spezielle Tipps von Frank